Ursula Bellugi: Career

 In 1968 she moved to California, working at the Salk Institute.
 Beginning 1970 she was Director of its Laboratory for Cognitive Neuroscience. beginning 1977 she was an adjunct professor at the University of California, San Diego and after 1995 at San Diego State University.
 She was an associate with the Sloan Center for Theoretical Neurobiology at the Salk Institute.

 Research

 Broadly stated, she conducted research on the biological bases of language.
 More specifically, she studied the neurological bases of American Sign Language extensively, and her work led to the discovery that the left hemisphere of the human brain becomes specialized for language, whether spoken or signed, a striking demonstration of neuronal plasticity.

 She also investigated the language abilities of individuals with Williams Syndrome, a puzzling genetically based disorder that leaves language, facial recognition and social skills remarkably well-preserved in contrast to severe inadequacy in other cognitive aptitudes.
 The search for the underlying biological basis for this disorder is providing new opportunities for understanding how brain structure and function relate to cognitive capabilities.
+Her work with both communities caused her to receive love and admiration for her work and efforts.
+Bellugi was even given a special sign in ASL by those she worked with, and was affectionately referred to as "Dr.B" by those within the Williams Syndrome Association.